john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 my_locks = [x for x in keys_and_locks if all(x[7:7,1:5] .== "#")]
 ```

-Then, I wrote a function that would test if a key fit into a given lock, by calculating how many `#` symbols were in each column, and added those together for each lock and key.
+Then, I wrote a function that would test if a key fit into a given lock by calculating how many `#` symbols were in each column, and added those together for each lock and key.
 If any values summed to more than five, the combination was invalid!

 ``` julia
 function test_fit(my_key, my_lock)